Securing SIM-Assisted Wireless Networks via Quantum Reinforcement Learning: Performance Evaluation

 Fig.~\ref{fig:impact distance} shows the impact of the maximum distance between the BS and the CUs/Eve, denoted by $d_{\varepsilon}$, on the ASR.
 In this evaluation, the difference $R_{\max} - R_{\min}$ is fixed at $25$ m.
 As the service region moves farther from the BS, the ASR decreases due to increased path loss.
 Nevertheless, SIM-enabled beamforming maintains consistently higher secrecy rates across all distance ranges, highlighting its robustness against propagation attenuation.

-Finally, Fig.~\ref{fig:4} compares the fairness index achieved by different algorithms.
-Since Jain’s fairness index is limited by the rate of the user with the poorest channel condition, considering the minimum rate constraint for each user ensures fairness with the index consistently exceeding $0.6$.
+Fig.~\ref{fig:JFI} compares the fairness index achieved by different algorithms.
+Since JFI is limited by the rate of the user with the poorest channel condition, considering the minimum rate constraint for each user ensures fairness with the index consistently exceeding $0.6$.
 Notably, the proposed Q-PPO algorithm outperforms all other approaches, achieving a fairness level greater than $0.7$ even as the number of users increases.